-Philadelphia Zoo: Could Take 'Days Or Weeks' To Find Escaped Peacocks
+Philadelphia Zoo: One Peacock Found Dead, Search Continues For Other 3 Birds

 The peacocks caused traffic delays on I-76 before eventually hopping off the highway on Wednesday night.

-Poll: New Jersey Rating Hits 38-Year Low As Quality Of Life Views Drops
+Poll: New Jersey Rating Hits 38-Year Low As Quality Of Life Views Drop

-Zoo staff and Philadelphia police officers searched Thursday morning for the peacocks where they were last seen and checked locations where they might explore, but they still have not been found.

-The zoo says it could take “days or weeks” to find the missing birds.
+The zoo is asking people not to approach the peacocks because they may be nervous being out of their normal environment.

 Philadelphia Police Release Surveillance Video Of Shooting That Injured 7-Year-Old Girl